-President, Marketing & Communication Committee Chair
+Past President, Marketing & Communication Committee Chair

-Ugo Pettinaroli has more than 35 years of experience in the valve industry.
-He is the Vice President of AVR, the Italian Valve Manufacturers Association.
+Ugo Pettinaroli has more than 40 years of experience in the valve industry.
+He is the President of AVR, the Italian Valve Manufacturers Association.
 After graduating from Arona business school, he entered the Bocconi University of Milan to study economics and marketing.
-He is CEO of the Pettinaroli group at the Italian headquarters and is currently Vice Chairman of Jomar/Pettinaroli North America in the USA, Chairman of Pettinaroli Denmark and President of Pettinaroli Switzerland.
+He is CEO of the Pettinaroli group at the Italian headquarters and is currently Chairman of Jomar/Pettinaroli North America in the USA, Chairman of Pettinaroli Denmark and President of Pettinaroli Switzerland.
 His main hobbies are reading and travelling.
 His passions are walking and cross country skiing.
-He is an active member of the Borgomanero Arona 2030 district Rotary Club, responsible for the Rotary Foundation Commission.
+He has been an active member of the Borgomanero Arona 2030 district Rotary Club, responsible for the Rotary Foundation Commission.
 He has been CEIR Marketing Committee Chairman since 2011.

 Alexey Babichev has been a CEIR Board member since 2007.
 He is Vice-President of the Russian Valve Association (NPAA) http://npa-arm.org with headquarters in St-Petersburg, Executive Director of ZAO "Saratovenergomashcomplect" http://www.emk.ru (the largest Russian valve manufacturer and supplier with a wide network in Russia, Ukraine and Belarus and headquarters in Saratov), Chairman of the Board of Directors of PO "Tulaelectroprivod" http://www.tulaprivod.ru (a manufacturer of electric valve actuators with headquarters in Tula, Moscow region) and Executive Director of the company which publishes "Valve Industry" magazine http://www.valve-industry.ru.